Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iap-q8Jggq8.md

 ### Transcript

-> i don't know if you guys know that satisfactory is a pretty big game i don't know guys you do you want working trains or do you want ray tracing yeah or like it's it's not that it's even like you want working trains and this thing and this thing and multiplayer or do you want ray tracing therein lies the question you can and new content you gotta have new content
+> I don't know if you guys know that satisfactory is a pretty big game I don't know guys you do you want working trains or do you want ray tracing yeah or like it's it's not that it's even like you want working trains and this thing and this thing and multiplayer or do you want ray tracing therein lies the question you can and new content you gotta have new content